 Fourth, you’ll specify an email or phone number where guests can RSVP.
 Now getting these responses is important to ensure that you make all the necessary arrangements.

-And a QR Code can help you do all these things efficiently.
+And a QR Code wedding invitation can help you do all these things efficiently.
 Wondering how?
 Keep reading to know.

 A QR Code will not only make your wedding invitation hi-tech but also make many things easier for your guests on your big day.